semmjon/pugz/README.md

 ./gunzip -t 8 file.gz
 ```

-Counting lines is incredibly faster, because there is no need to synchronize threads for output consistency:
+Counting lines is incredibly faster, because there is no thread synchronization:
 ```
 ./gunzip -l -t 8 file.gz
 ```